jmikkola/Dictionary-lowering/README.md

 ## Status

-The basic lowering logic is there, but it is only called from tests right now.

 This has a parser front-end that uses an ml-like lisp-based syntax.

-- [in progress] And a treewalking interpreter.
+- [in progress] And a tree-walking interpreter.
 This will shake out any major incorrect assumptions in how the lowering is done.
 - Add a type check pass after the lowering is done to sanity-check the output (assuming this isn't also used for the input, this would only need to handle functions and structs).